Vintage4RTC/AITOOL/DEMO_SHOWCASE_GUIDE.md

 **Good luck with your demo! 🚀**

-*The K12 Coalition QA Testing Platform with AI healing is ready to impress!*
+*The RTCTEK QA Tool with AI healing is ready to impress!*